 Trey’s most popular video tutorial is “Complete HDR Tutorial” but, I prefer his course entitled, “Landscape Photography Tutorial: New Zealand”, which provides the best educational value for aspiring photographers.
 In this tutorial, Trey does not concentrate on HDR photography but rather on the fundamentals of landscape and travel photography.

-In my previous review, I featured the eBook by Christopher O’Donnell entitled, “Bokeh: Creating with Shallow Depths” that concentrates on very specific technique in landscape photography, Bokeh.
+In my previous review, I featured the eBook by Christopher O’Donnell entitled, “Bokeh: Creating with Shallow Depths” that concentrates on a very specific technique in landscape photography, Bokeh.
 Trey Ratcliff takes a completely different approach in his course; he covers the topic of landscape photography giving us the whole picture from the conceptual idea to the final, ready for publishing, photograph.

 I believe this is the most useful piece of educational photography material that I’ve ever encountered.